 The claims must relate to substantially identical legal or factual questions.
+Either one of the party requests such a joinder or the court orders it.

 1.7 Who can bring the class/group proceedings e.g. individuals, group(s) and/or representative bodies?